The Socially Distant Sports Bar

-The Socially Distant Sports Bar is a comedy/sports podcast hosted by sports journalist and academic Steffan Garrero with comedians Elis James and Mike Bubbins.
+The Socially Distant Sports Bar is a comedy/sports podcast hosted by sports journalist and academic Steff Garrero with comedians Elis James and Mike Bubbins.
 It was created in response to the lack of live sport during the COVID-19 pandemic.
+The music for the podcast is played by James Dean Bradfield.

 Premise

+The format was created by Garrero.
 Each of the presenters picks a short clip, then take turns to pick a feature-length documentary, followed by a second short clip each, ending with one of them choosing a book (originally three books were discussed) all related to sport.
 They discuss the clips, documentary and book as well as taking various detours to discuss a diverse range of subjects loosely related to the original clips.
-Since March 2021 the second round of clips have only been available to Patreon subscribers.
+In March 2021 the second round of clips were made available to Patreon subscribers only and in April 2023 the Non-Patreon version of the podcast was split into two episodes, made available on Wednesdays and Fridays.
+The Patreon version continues to be released on Tuesdays.

+The podcast is signed to American podcast giant Wondery and produced by Garrero's Nata Media company.

 Reception

 The podcast was included in The Telegraph's 50 Best Cultural Events of 2020 poll, being praised for its "unreasonably hilarious lockdown laughs".

-In January 2021 the Podcast won a Pod Bible poll winners award for best podcast in the Sport & Leisure category.
-In February 2022 the podcast was nominated for Best Comedy Sports Podcast at the Sports Podcast awards an award they subsequently won.
+In January 2021, the podcast won a Pod Bible poll winners award for best podcast in the Sport & Leisure category.
+It also won Best Comedy Sports Podcast at the inaugural Sports Podcast awards in 2022.

-The podcast has been commended for 'giving back' to the sporting community in Wales and sponsor a number of sports clubs including Cardiff Met Ladies and the academy sides at Carmarthen Town.
+The podcast has been commended for "giving back" to the sporting community in Wales and sponsor a number of sports clubs including Cardiff Met WFC and the academy sides at Carmarthen Town.

-It is rumoured that the podcast has sent out upwards of 4 mugs to share amongst 3000 patreons.